Maccabean Revolt: Background

 Beginning in 338 BCE, Alexander the Great began an invasion of the Persian Empire.
-In 333–332 BCE, Alexander's Macedonian forces conquered the Levant and Palestine.
+In 333–332 BCE, Alexander's Macedonian forces conquered the Levant, including Palestine.
 At the time, Judea was home to many Jews who had returned from exile in Babylon thanks to the Persians.
-At the partition of Alexander's empire in 323 BCE after Alexander's death, the territory was given to what would become Ptolemaic Egypt.
+Alexander's empire was partitioned in 323 BCE after Alexander's death, and after the Wars of the Diadochi, the territory was taken by what would become Ptolemaic Egypt in 302–301 BCE.
 Another of the Greek successor states, the Seleucid Empire, would conquer Judea from Egypt during a series of campaigns from 235–198 BCE.
 During both Ptolemaic and Seleucid rule, many Jews learned Koine Greek, especially upper class Jews and Jewish minorities in towns further afield from Jerusalem and more attached to Greek trading networks.
-Greek philosophical ideas spread through Palestine as well.
+Greek philosophical ideas spread through the region as well.
 A Greek translation of the scriptures, the Septuagint, was also created during the third century BCE.
 Many Jews adopted dual names with both a Greek name and a Hebrew name, such as Jason and Joshua.
 Still, many Jews continued to speak the Aramaic language, the language that descended from what was spoken during the Babylonian exile.

 In general, the ruling Greek policy during this time period was to let Jews manage their own affairs and not interfere overtly with religious matters.
 Greek authors in the third century BCE who wrote about Judaism did so mostly positively.
 Cultural change did happen, but was largely driven by Jews themselves inspired by ideas from abroad; Greek rulers did not undertake explicit programs of forced Hellenization.
 Antiochus IV Epiphanes came to the throne of the Seleucids in 175 BCE, and did not change this policy.
 He appears to have done little to antagonize the region at first, and the Jews were largely content under his rule.
 One element that would come to later prominence was Antiochus IV replacing the high priest Onias III with his brother Jason after Jason offered a large sum of money to Antiochus.
 Jason also sought and received permission to make Jerusalem a self-governing polis, albeit with Jason able to control the citizenship lists of who would be able to vote and hold political office.
 These changes did not immediately appear to rouse any particular complaint from the majority of the citizenry in Jerusalem, and presumably he still kept the basic Jewish laws and tenets.
 Three years later, a newcomer named Menelaus offered an even larger bribe to Antiochus IV for the position of high priest.
 Jason, resentful, turned against Antiochus IV; additionally, a rumor spread that Menelaus had sold golden temple artifacts to help pay for the bribe, leading to unhappiness, especially among the city council Jason had established.
 This conflict was largely political rather than cultural; all sides, at this point, were "Hellenized", content with Seleucid rule, and primarily divided over Menelaus's alleged corruption and sacrilege.